ECronin1973/programming-for-data-analytics/project/README.md

 ---

 ### 1. Objective and Approach
-This notebook was developed as part of the **Programming for Data Analytics Big Project 2025/2026**.
+This notebook forms part of the **Programming for Data Analytics Big Project 2025/2026**.

-The aim is to demonstrate the ability to acquire, clean, and analyse data, apply techniques covered in the module, and present meaningful insights supported by clear visualisations.
+The objective is to demonstrate data acquisition, data cleaning, and analysis, to apply module techniques, and to present meaningful insights supported by clear visualisations.

-### 🎯 Approach
+### Approach
-- Acquired and integrated **two complementary datasets**: historic weather records and flight delay data.
+- Two complementary datasets were acquired and integrated: historic weather records and flight delay data.
-- Cleaned and normalised both datasets, then merged them into a unified framework.
+- Both datasets were cleaned and normalised, then merged into a unified framework.
-- Conducted **correlation analysis** to explore relationships between weather conditions and flight delays.
+- Correlation analysis was conducted to explore relationships between weather conditions and flight delays.
-- Extended the analysis with machine learning models (Linear Regression, Random Forest, CatBoost) to benchmark predictive performance.
+- Machine learning models (Linear Regression, Random Forest, CatBoost) were used to benchmark predictive performance.
-- Produced visualisations and summary tables at each stage to ensure clarity and reproducibility.
+- Visualisations and summary tables were produced at each stage to ensure clarity and reproducibility.

-### 📊 Goals
+### Goals
-- Identify which weather variables most strongly influence flight delays.
+- Identify the weather variables that most strongly influence flight delays.
-- Demonstrate how predictive models can extend correlation analysis, even with modest accuracy.
+- Demonstrate how predictive models can extend correlation analysis, even when predictive accuracy is modest.
-- Provide a transparent, reproducible workflow with clear documentation and reviewer‑friendly outputs.
+- Provide a transparent and reproducible workflow with clear documentation and outputs accessible to reviewers.

-### 📑 Reviewer Takeaway
+### Reviewer Takeaway
-  This project integrates weather and flight delay data into a transparent, reproducible workflow.
-It demonstrates data acquisition, cleaning, correlation analysis, and predictive modelling, aligning with module requirements and assessment criteria (40% code, 40% documentation, 10% research, 10% consistency).
+This project integrates weather and flight delay data into a transparent and reproducible workflow.
+It demonstrates data acquisition, cleaning, correlation analysis, and predictive modelling, aligning with module requirements and assessment criteria: 40% code, 40% documentation, 10% research, and 10% consistency.

 ---

 ## 2. Assessment Criteria Mapping
-The table below maps project outputs to the assessment criteria:
+The following table presents the mapping of project outputs to the corresponding assessment criteria:

 | Criterion | Implementation Summary |
 |-----------|------------------------|